 1) Preheat oven to 350 degrees.

-If you are inept like me with cutting in butter, combine flour, oats, cinnamon, nutmeg, brown sugar, and butter in food processor, until well mixed.
+2) In a large bowl, combine dry ingredients, except butter and fruit.
+Cut in butter. -OR-If you are inept like me with cutting in butter, combine flour, oats, cinnamon, nutmeg, brown sugar, and butter in food processor, until well mixed.
 You may need to pulse it a few times and mix in the butter occasionally until well combined.

 3) Prepare your fruit of choice.
 For berries, I'd wash them and make sure they are dry.
 For apples and peaches, I'd remove the skin and core or pit, and then cut them into thin slices.